jedinym/sqc-text/main.typ

 // What is a Cluster
 // How does the k8s API work (objects)
-//

 == Ansible
-// TODO: Ansible is an open-source automation tool primarily maintained by Red Hat.
+// TODO: _Ansible_ is an open-source automation tool primarily maintained by Red Hat.

 == MetaCentrum
 The _MetaCentrum_ virtual organization provides computing resources to all